How To Write a Stellar Resume Summary Statement

 Your resume summary is where you can demonstrate your unique skill set, professional experience, and accomplishments.
 Since it’s usually located at the top of your resume, a summary statement is a great opportunity to create a strong, lasting first impression.
 It functions like an elevator pitch - a quick and targeted way to show potential employers that you are the best candidate for the job.

 Resume summary statements are sometimes called by different names, such as personal or professional profiles, summaries of qualifications, profile statements, career profiles, and so forth.
 Regardless of the terminology, the purpose is the same - to highlight your personal and professional strengths.
+Here’s a look at how to write a resume summary that makes you stand out from other candidates.

 Should You Include a Summary Statement on Your Resume?